jesusalvino/SplashScreen/README.md

     npm run bundle

+## Lint

+We use [ESlint](https://eslint.org/) to analyze and find problems.
+It has [integrations](https://eslint.org/docs/latest/user-guide/integrations) for various editors and other tools.

+- To find problems

+      npm run lint:check

+- To fix problems

+      npm run lint:fix

 ## Generate Third Party License Info

-* to generate about box html files use `npm run generate_license`, this will output alternative about box files to `license_output/` One will contain the full transitive production dep list, the other will contain the direct production deps.
+- to generate about box html files use `npm run generate_license`, this will output alternative about box files to `license_output/` One will contain the full transitive production dep list, the other will contain the direct production deps.
-* These files will be packed into the released npm package
+- These files will be packed into the released npm package